ansaldn/UoGACE/README.md

 ## Software and Hardware used
 Hardware used for this project:
- - [x] Single Board Computers : Raspberry Pie, Jetson Nanos, Odriod
+ - [x] Single Board Computers : Raspberry Pi, Jetson Nanos, Odriod
  - [x] Two Robotic Arms
  - [x] Range of sensors and actuator